Manga & anime

 Bleach (created by Noriaki Kubo and first published in 2001) is about a teenager named Ichigo who gains the power of Soul Reaper (similar to a death god) and protects the human world against evil spirits as well as guiding deceased spirits safely to the after-world.

 Death Note (created by Tsugumi Oba and first published in 2003) follows Light, a Senior High School student, who receives the "Death Note" from a death god.
 When Light writes the name of a person in the notebook their life comes to an end so he takes it upon himself to rid the world of criminals and evil.

 Both Bleach and Death Note, along with other popular serialisations, have been published in English.
-However, their popularity in Western countries are not on the same scale as in Japan, but interest is growing.
+Their popularity in Western countries is not on the same scale as in Japan, but interest is growing.

-The obvious differences from Manga such as colour, movement and sound bring Anime to life, but there is one additional element which is extremely important: the theme song.
-Artists from the J-pop and J-rock world are all falling over themselves to write the theme songs for the next big Anime series as it is almost a guaranteed hit and provides great exposure.
-The anticipation of which artist it will be can often out shadow the Anime itself, being the topic of hot discussion in school playgrounds and internet forums.
+The obvious differences from manga such as colour, movement and sound bring anime to life, but there is one additional element which is extremely important: the theme song.
+Artists from the J-pop and J-rock world are all falling over themselves to write the theme songs for the next big anime series as it is almost a guaranteed hit and provides great exposure.
+The anticipation of which artist it will be can often overshadow the anime itself, being the topic of hot discussion in school playgrounds and internet forums.

-Some of Miyazaki's most famous works include Princess Momonoke, My Neighbour Totoro and Spirited Away, which won the Oscar for Best Animated Feature at the 75th Academy Awards.
+Some of Miyazaki's most famous works include Princess Mononoke, My Neighbour Totoro and Spirited Away, which won the Oscar for Best Animated Feature at the 75th Academy Awards.

 Many popular anime series and Miyazaki films have found some levels of success elsewhere in the world after being dubbed into various languages but, to get the real sentiment of the work, they really do need to be watched in Japanese.